Let's tour a few neighbors' homes to see how they style their Cat's Meows.

 A skinny hallway shelf is a great location for more Cat's Meows.

 Robin B. uses molding painted the same color as her wall to create a floor-to-ceiling Village in her hallway.

 Traci W. shows how a piano makes a great spot for Cat's Meows.

 Debbie S. has Cat's Meows flowing from room to room in her log home.
 A ledge just out of reach is easy to keep all her collection within eyesight, but out of the daily clutter of living.

 Jane C. added her Cat's Meows to the ledge above her double doors and tucks them into her bookshelves to add interest.

 How about you?

 Are you just learning about Cat's Meow and how to arrange the Village in your home?
-Or are you a long time Village Citizen?
+Or are you a long-time Village neighbor?
 We welcome your photos, thoughts, and questions in the comments below.
-Thanks for scrolling through our Citizen's photos.
+Thanks for scrolling through our neighbor's photos.
 They take great pride in their collections!